mobluse/abc80-mob/README.md

 ABC80-MOB
 =========

-Programs for ABC80.
+Programs for ABC80 (AKA ABC 80).
 Mostly in BASIC.